Hebah Patel

-Hebah Patel (born 6 January 1989) is an Indian actress who predominantly appears in Telugu films.
-After working as a model, Patel made her acting debut with the Kannada film Adyaksha and then made her Tamil film debut Thirumanam Enum Nikkah both (2014).
+Hebah Patel (born 6 January 1988) is an Indian actress who predominantly appears in Telugu films.
+After working as a model, Patel made her acting debut in 2014, with the Kannada film Adyaksha and then made her Tamil film debut Thirumanam Enum Nikkah, also in 2014.
 Patel made her Telugu film debut with Ala Ela (2014) and received critical acclaim for her role in Kumari 21F (2015).
 She received Best Debut Actress – Telugu at the Santosham Film Awards for her performance in both these films.
-Her notable work include Eedo Rakam Aado Rakam, Ekkadiki Pothavu Chinnavada both (2016), Andhhagadu, Angel both (2017) and 24 Kisses (2018).
-She made her web debut with Mastis (2020).
+Her notable work includes Eedo Rakam Aado Rakam, Ekkadiki Pothavu Chinnavada (both 2016), Andhhagadu, Angel (both 2017) and 24 Kisses (2018).
+She made her web debut with Masti's (2020).

 Early life

-Patel was born on 6 January 1989 in Mumbai, Maharashta.
-She belong to a Kannada-speaking Muslim family, but people mistake her to be a Gujarati, due to her last name.
+Patel was born on 6 January 1988 in Mumbai, Maharashtra.
+She belongs to a Kannada-speaking Muslim family, but people mistake her to be a Gujarati, due to her last name.
 She completed her graduation from Sophia College for Women, Mumbai.

 Career

-Debut and breakthrough (2014–2015)
+Early work and breakthrough (2014–2017)

 Patel made her acting debut with the 2014 Kannada film Adyaksha, appearing as Aishwarya, and also marking her Kannada film debut.
 She had her Tamil debut with Thirumanam Enum Nikkah playing Naseema, a critically successful film and Telugu film debut with Ala Ela, where she was seen as Shruti, in the same year.

-Hebah had her breakthrough with the role of Meena "Kumari" in the coming-of-age love story Kumari 21F with Raj Tarun.
+Hebah had her breakthrough with the role of Meena Kumari, an assault victim in the coming-of-age love story Kumari 21F with Raj Tarun.
 It released in 2015 to positive reviews for her performance.
 A reviewer for the Deccan Chronicle wrote that Patel "steals the show" in the film.

-Various roles and success (2016–2018)

 Patel had a successful year, in 2016 with 3 releases.
 She was first seen as Supriya in Eedo Rakam Aado Rakam alongside Raj Tarun, which received praises for its comic content.
 She next appeared as Nithya / Amala in Ekkadiki Pothavu Chinnavada opposite Nikhil Siddharth, it was a critical and commercial success.
 Her final film of the year was Naanna Nenu Naa Boyfriends, where she was seen as Padmavati / Paddu, it was a female-oriented film.
 Hebah again had 3 releases in 2017, with Mister being the first release, she was seen as Meera opposite Varun Tej.
 It received mixed reviews.
 She appeared as Dr. Netra in her next film Andhhagadu, pairing with her frequent co-star Raj Tarun.
-It was a critical and commercial success.
-Her final release of the year was Angel with Naga Anvesh, where she was seen as Nakshatra.
+Her final release of the year was Angel with Naga Anvesh.

-In 2018, her only film was 24 Kisses with Adith Arun.
-It saw her playing Sri Lakshmi and received mixed to positive reviews.